severina19/UdacitySelfDrivingCar/Lesson2/writeup.md

 All the traffic signs are sampled to 32x32 bit, and below we can see an example of it.
 ![alt text][image2]
+As we can see, the resolution of 32 bit is quite low and under poor lighting it is sometimes not easy for human to classify it correctly.

 ###Design and Test a Model Architecture